-- 8. should documents with unrecognized codes be shown? - 9. prompt the user with some site defined text "do you really want to do this?" - 10. allow the user to review the base consent policy - 4710 11. allow the user to review the patient's specific Privacy Consent Acknowledgement Documents - 12. allow the user to override a consent block (break-glass)
+- 8. should documents with unrecognized codes be shown? - 9. prompt the user with some site defined text "do you really want to do this?" - 10. allow the user to review the base consent policy

+11. allow the user to review the patient's specific Patient Privacy Policy Acknowledgement Documents

-- 13. require that a new consent be acquired from the patient before using the documents in the XDS Affinity Domain - 4715 14. support for a XDS Affinity Domain confidentialityCode that indicates that the patient has acknowledged the Patient Privacy Consent Policy that forbids the publication and/or use of documents in the XDS Affinity Domain (aka Opt-Out). - 15. validate that the code on the document has been acknowledged - 472016. confidentialityCode that would indicate that the Document can only be viewed, it cannot be incorporated or copied. - 17. use of this document shall result in an ATNA emergency access audit event
+- 12. allow the user to override a consent block (break-glass) - 4760 13. require that a new consent be acquired from the patient before using the documents in the XDS Affinity Domain - 14. support for a XDS Affinity Domain Patient Privacy Policy that forbids the publication and/or use of documents in the XDS Affinity Domain (aka Opt-Out). - 15. validate that the code on the document has been acknowledged - 4765 16. confidentialityCode that would indicate that the Document can only be viewed, it cannot be incorporated or copied. - 17. use of this document shall result in an ATNA emergency access audit event